marcows/MLAtor/README.txt

 Hints for using MLA with MLAtor
 ===============================

-- set Compiler Type to C32/XC32 for generating resources with Graphics Resource Converter
+- set Compiler Type to C32/XC32 when generating resources with Graphics Resource Converter in "Internal Flash" format, for "External Flash" or "Binary" format there is no difference and C30/XC16 works as well

+- external memory can be emulated by writing the content of the .hex or .bin resource file into the array "const unsigned char externalMemoryData[]"

+- external memory resources have to be generated with start address set to 0

+- only 1 external memory device is allowed, the device ID is ignored

 Features